google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Now use the angled end of the wooden paddle pop or ice cream stick (depends which country you are from what you call it!) to rub horizontally over the image through the backing sheet, pressing it onto your project so the sticky parts adhere.
 Use a firm and even pressure.
 You will notice the appearance of the image grows whiter/paler as it transfers off the plastic to your project

 • Slowly lift a corner of the plastic backing to check and see if all of your image has been adhered.
-You will still be able to replace the plastic in the exact same spot if you do not lift off the whole thing right now
+You will still be able to replace the plastic in the exact same spot for further rubbing if you do not lift off the whole thing right now

 • If you are sure you have the image adhered well, slowly lift off the backing sheet, checking to be sure all of the image is stuck down.
 If there is a part of the image still on the backing sheet, just lay it back down and rub the image a bit more, making sure you pt it back in exactly the right spot